kiarajones/digitalframeworks-summer2018/Assignment 1- critique #2.md

 What was it?

 The reporter is trying to explain to readers how the vast majority of U.S. adults do not get enough exercise daily.
-The author uses percentages and statistics in the headline and leads with those facts in the opening sentence to grabd the reader's attention right away.
+The author uses percentages and statistics in the headline and leads with those facts in the opening sentence to grab the reader's attention right away.

 Was it in the headline?